By Kevin Scott

 Trever Mellen is now 3-0 for the Coach Greg Sears’ team after his 27 saves on Friday night.
 Mellen, who calls North Branch, Minnesota home, has 64 saves through three games while allowing five goals.
 The Bighorns, Anthony Adleman had 42 of his 77 saves against Great Falls after appearing in two games that resulted in losses.

-NEXT CONTEST: The Americans will put on their away jerseys and head to Bozeman, Montana for their first road contest of the season against the Ice Dogs.
+NEXT CONTEST: The Americans will put on their away jerseys and head to Bozeman, Montana for their first (official) road contest of the season against the Ice Dogs after having one of their road games against Butte at home.
 The puck is slated to drop at 7:30PM (MST) from Haynes Pavilion and will be broadcast live on HockeyTV.

 Additional Media Coverage: October 9, 2020: 560AM-KMON: Weekly Radio Interview by KMON’s Randy Bogden with Great Falls Americans Head Coach Greg Sears every Friday morning.
 Click here to listen to the full interviews.